LinpgFoundation/GFL-LastWish/README.md

 ***Q: Why is macOS not supported?***

-A: Again, none of the developers in our development team has a device that can run Mac OS, so we cannot run testing on Mac OS.
+A: Again, none of the developers in our development team has a device that can run Mac OS, so we cannot run any testing on Mac OS.
 We assume the game "may" run just fine, but we cannot guarantee the stability due to a lack of testing.